adamziel/django_translate/README.md

 tranz('Go to homepage', domain="navigation") # loaded from navigation.fr.yml
 ```

-# Discovery
+## Discovery

-Translations are automatically discovered using this simple algorithm:
+Translation files are automatically discovered using this simple algorithm:

 * for each app in `INSTALLED_APPS`, scan directory `APP_PATH/tranz`
 * load all supported files matching the pattern {domain}.{lang}.{format}